Raphael-Boichot/Inject-pictures-in-your-Game-Boy-Camera-saves/README.md

 - Good new, Pocket Camera and Game Boy Camera seems to have the exact same save structure.
 They are fully intercompatibles.

-So I can now propose a general structure of the Game Boy Camera save format for the first time since Jeff Froheim proposed one in 2001.
+So I can now propose a general structure of the Game Boy Camera save format for the first time since Jeff Frohwein proposed one in the early 2000's.

 # Game Boy Camera save ram format by increasing adresses